WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, the WhySooooFurious Configuration Profile blocks Apple servers from contacting your device about the revoked certificate which in turn lets you use the apps for however long as you'd like.

 ## Before we start
-- This might not work for you if you've been using services such as Scarlet/Feather/Esign before as the certificates might be revoked!
+- This might not work for you if you've been using other enterprise sideloaders as the certificates might be revoked!
 - If you are revoked you will need to follow this [guide](#revoked)
 - This will work as long as you read and do all of the steps required
 - WhySooooFurious = WSF

 ## Compatibility
-This should work for all iOS and iPadOS devices on the latest versions
+This should work for all iOS and iPadOS devices on the latest versions.

-Beta versions will work but *may* become revoked around the 1-2 week mark.
-It is better to be on a release version!

-Versions that might not be supported are below iOS 12, iPadOS 13
+Versions that might not be supported are below iOS 12 and iPadOS 13.

 The WSF Configuration Profile is compatible with other sideloading services as long as they rely on enterprise certificates to install.

 Feather is also available to download and the steps should be similar as ESign's.

-Follow Part 1 and 2 of my guide to install the WSF Configuration Profile for these services.
+Follow Part 1 and 2 of my guide to install the WSF Configuration Profile for other sideloaders.

 You do not need to follow Part 3, 4 and 5 as these install and setup ESign itself.